Urbane Bronze vs. Iron Ore, Porpoise, & 6 Popular Greige Paint Colors

 I’ll be honest; I don’t even like Sealskin.
 This doesn’t mean it can’t be the color for YOU, but I can always find an option I like better for myself or my clients.

-Urbane Bronze and Dragon’s Breath are VERY similar, and I love comparing the two!
+Urbane Bronze and Dragon’s Breath are very similar, and I love comparing the two, especially if my client’s looking for a Benjamin Moore alternative to Urbane Bronze.

 - Dragon’s Breath is a bit warmer and richer than Urbane, with a slightly more noticeable green undertone.

 - Urbane Bronze tends to be the more popular of the two, whether for cabinets, islands, front doors, walls, or exteriors.
 Why?
-They both do the same job; Urbane Bronze is just a bit more muted in its approach.
+They both do the same job; Urbane Bronze is just a bit more muted.

 KYLIE M’S FAVE COLOR